-The ordinance was last discussed publicly in the Strategic Planning meeting on March 23rd, where the Council members discussed adding Juneteenth as a holiday for City employees and the budgetary implications thereof.
+Chattanooga, TN – In the Strategic Planning meeting on Tuesday, March 23rd, the Chattanooga City Council discussed adding Juneteenth as a holiday for City employees and the budgetary implications thereof.

-During the meeting on March 23rd, District 1 Council Member Chip Henderson said, “It does have budgetary implications.
+“It does have budgetary implications.
 We’re talking about around $690,000 if we add this holiday.
-I think we need to have a discussion about how we spend $690,000 particularly when we’re talking about addressing the salaries of our employees.”
+I think we need to have a discussion about how we spend $690,000 particularly when we’re talking about addressing the salaries of our employees,” Henderson said.